meergo/analytics-go/Readme.md

 )

 func main() {
-    // Instantiates a client to use send messages to the Meergo API.
+    // Instantiates a client to send messages to the Meergo API.

-    // User your write key in the below placeholder:
+    // Use your write key and the endpoint in the below placeholders:

-    client, _ := analytics.NewWithConfig(WRITE_KEY,
+    client, _ := analytics.NewWithConfig(<WRITE_KEY>,
 		analytics.Config{
-			Endpoint:  ENDPOINT,
+			Endpoint:  <ENDPOINT>,
 			Interval:  30 * time.Second,
 			BatchSize: 100,
 			Verbose:   true,